jayunit100/apachecon-2019-bigtop3x/nifi/README.md

 helm upgrade --install hostpath-provisioner --namespace kube-system rimusz/hostpath-provisioner
 ```

+Alternatively, you can manually provision hostpath volumes as shown in the YAML file.

 Greate work by cetic getting Nifi helmified !
 Other then the statefulset issue for ZK, it works
 great...